Inside: Learn four essential ways to be the best parent to your teenager while also enjoying this stage of their growth and development.

 Teens have a massive amount of tasks to master in order to be prepared to launch out on their own – the most primary of these being tasks to prepare them to provide for their own basic needs, such as self-grooming and making choices about sleeping and eating.
 Now is a great time to sit back, and let your teen assume more responsibility.

-Give your teen increased opportunities to take responsibility for completion of daily tasks.
+Give your teen increased opportunities to take responsibility for the completion of daily tasks.
 Unseat the allowance czar and give your teen a monthly sum of money (for necessities such as gas, food, and clothing) to use at their discretion.
 It likely won’t take long for them to learn some painful, yet effective lessons in saving for special purchases and budgeting.

 Share your office manager role, and let your teen assume some responsibility for setting family responsibilities and expectations.
 You’ve shown your child what your values and expectations are.
 Now is a great time to let them weigh in by cultivating their own goals and expectations for themselves.